visgl/luma.gl/docs/api-reference/core/animation-loop.md

 ## Callback Parameters

 The callbacks that the app supplies to the `AnimationLoop` will be called with an object containing named parameters.
-The parametre object will contain the following values:
+The parameter object will contain the following values:

 * `gl` - This `AnimationLoop`'s `WebGLRenderingContext`.
 * `canvas` - The canvas associated with the rendering context.